doug2k1/webpack-scenarios/3-css-loader/README.md

-# Scenario 3
+# Scenario 3 - CSS Loader

-Concatenate some JS files, with CSS imports, into one bundle.js.
+Import CSS files in JS and add the styles to the page head (using css-loader and style-loader);